rohanranjan25061996/urban_pipper_assingment/README.md

 ## Landing Page:

-<p> When we click any of the search results, we move to the Person page to know cool things about Person or Character. </p>
+<p> When we click any of the search results, we move to the Person page to know cool things about Person or Character.
+Here User can also use Up and Down Arrow Key for visiting every search results and also when User Press Enter it move to that Person or Character page. </p>
 <img src="Screenshot/pic5.png">

 ## Person Page: